hgyxbll/cheat/README.md

 Running code before and after each test can be done with `CHEAT_SET_UP(statements)` and `CHEAT_TEAR_DOWN(statements)`, where `statements` is a list of statements with the same restrictions as before.
+There can be only one set up and one tear down in a test suite.

 The names given to tests are not directly used identifiers, but the identifier of a test can be retrieved with `CHEAT_GET(name)`, where